The 7 Secrets of Outdoor Drying

 Outdoor Drying Secrets

-If you're whites are looking a little dingy, air drying them in the sun can do a lot!
+If your white clothes are looking a little dingy, air drying them in the sun can do a lot!
 The sun bleaches out colors, making it the perfect companion for whites!

-Secret 1: The sun are whites best friend.
+Secret 1: The sun is whites best friend.

 For the same reason that the sun helps white stay bright, it can be fierce on colors.
 Keeps colors brighter longer by turning clothing inside out and hanging colors up in the shade.
 The heat and breeze will still dry the clothing, but the direct rays of the sun won't bleach colors prematurely.